EESSI/docs/docs/adding_software/adding_development_software.md

 !!! note "Naming convention for easystack files"

-    The easystack files must follow a naming convention: `software-eb-X.Y.Z-dev.yml`, where X.Y.Z correspond to the EasyBuild version used to install the software.
+    The easystack files must follow a naming convention and be named something
+    like: `software-eb-X.Y.Z-dev.yml`, where X.Y.Z correspond to the EasyBuild version used to install the software.
 Following our example for `ESPREsSo`, it would look like:

     ``` yml
     easyconfigs:
-      - ESPResSo-4.2.2-foss-2023a-software-commit.eb:
+      - ESPResSo-devel-foss-2023a-software-commit.eb:
           options:
             software-commit: 2ba17de6096933275abec0550981d9122e4e5f28 # release 4.2.2
     ```

-The `ESPResSo-4.2.2-foss-2023a-software-commit.eb` would be the easyconfig file added in the step above.
+The `ESPResSo-devel-foss-2023a-software-commit.eb` would be the easyconfig file added in the step above.
 Note the option passing the `software-commit` for the development version that should be built.
 For the sake of this example, the chosen commit actually corresponds to the 4.2.2 release.